thegraphn/media_markt_saturn_case_study_aurelien_levecq/readme.md

  image container.
 The pseudo_pipeline is a tiny version of a pipeline Media Markt could have.
 In this pipeline it is possible to send requests to get the product's categories.

-The model reached 46% f1 macro on the dev data-set and XX% on the test set.
+The model reached 46% f1 macro on the dev data-set and 29% on the test set.
 This value is very reasonable, given the size of the data-set and the number of categories.
 The model used in the service can easily be changed for a different model architecture with different pre- and